A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Abstract

 \section{Abstract}

-This paper develops {\em Subset Equalizing} (SE), a distributed algorithm for solving a symmetric positive definite system of linear equations over a network of agents with arbitrary asynchronous interactions and membership dynamics, where each agent may join and leave the network at any time, for infinitely many times, and may lose all its memory upon leaving.
-To design and analyze SE, we introduce a time-varying Lyapunov-like function, defined on a state space with changing dimension, and a generalized concept of network connectivity, capable of handling such interactions and membership dynamics.
+This paper considers the problem of solving a symmetric positive definite system of linear equations over a network of agents with arbitrary asynchronous interactions and membership dynamics.
+The latter implies that each agent is allowed to join and leave the network at any time, for infinitely many times, and lose all its memory upon leaving.
+We develop {\em Subset Equalizing} (SE), a distributed asynchronous algorithm for solving such a problem.
+To design and analyze SE, we introduce a novel time-varying Lyapunov-like function, defined on a state space with changing dimension, and a generalized concept of network connectivity, capable of handling such interactions and membership dynamics.
 Based on them, we establish the boundedness, asymptotic convergence, and exponential convergence of SE, along with a bound on its convergence rate.
-Finally, through extensive simulation, we demonstrate the effectiveness of SE in a volatile agent network and show that a special case of SE, termed {\em Groupwise Equalizing}, is significantly more bandwidth/ [0]energy efficient than two existing algorithms in multi-hop wireless networks.
+Finally, through extensive simulation, we show that SE is effective in a volatile agent network and that a special case of SE, termed {\em Groupwise Equalizing}, is significantly more bandwidth/ [0]energy efficient than two existing algorithms in multi-hop wireless networks.